-Individuals deriving income, from Romania or from abroad, such as income from the following categories, might have to file the Annual Single Statement (the situation should be analysed on a case-by-case basis based on individuals’ tax residence position and on the income’s source country):
+Individuals deriving income, from Romania or from abroad, such as income from the following categories, might have to file the Annual Single Return (the situation should be analysed on a case-by-case basis based on individuals’ tax residence position and on the income’s source country):

 - Rental income.

 - Income from partnership with a legal entity.

 - Income from agricultural, forestry, and fishery activities.

 - Income from the transfer of immovable properties.